SPELLING AT ST LUKE’S

 In line with the aims of the National Curriculum, at St Luke’s all pupils in EYFS and Key Stage One are taught phonics following our systematic and synthetic phonics programme, Essential Letters and Sounds, to enable them to learn the fundamentals of early reading and writing (see phonics page for more detail).
 In Year 2, once pupils are secure in Phase 5 phonics, they then progress onto Phase 6 which is delivered through our spelling scheme, Purple Mash.
 Phase 6 phonics teaches fundamental grammatical skills, such as verb tenses, suffixes, additional spelling rules and helpful spelling techniques enabling children to become fluent readers and accurate spellers.

-Pupils in Key Stage Two then continue to learn more complex spelling rules and conventions following the Purple Mash progressive spelling scheme.
+Pupils in Key Stage Two have two spelling lessons a week.
+They continue to learn more complex spelling rules and conventions following the Purple Mash progressive spelling scheme.
 Each year group follows a Spelling long term plan (see documents below).
 As well as learning rules and patterns, children have opportunities to explore morphology and etymology making links between words, not only to learn spelling patterns, but also to develop their understanding and breadth of new vocabulary.
 For example, when pupils learn the prefix 'sub', they also learn the meaning under or beneath and can then expand their vocabulary to understanding and spelling words such as submarine, submerge and subordinate.

 Although children move away from synthetic phonics teaching in Key Stage Two, phonics very much still underpins our spelling curriculum.
 Teachers continue to encourage pupils to identify phonemes in words in order to help them spell.
 Phase 1 phonics continues through to Year 6 looking at alliteration and rhyme.